mrmorphic/gochronos/README.md

  *  One-time scheduled actions work correctly, and clean up afterwards
  *  One-time scheduled actions are unit tested, including parameters.
+ *  Cancellng one-time actions before they execute
+ *  Recurring scheduled actions for second, minute, hour, day and week.
+Only 'second' is unit tested.

+## Not Test

+ *  Cancelling recurring actions after at least one iteration

 ## Not Implemented

+ *  Recurring with month or year frequency
- *  Recurring scheduled actions.
+ *  Recurring with maxnum
- *  Cancelling one-time actions before they execute (will remove, but won't stop goroutine.)
+ *  Recurring, by minutes, by hours, by days etc